-Percentage weight gain:
+Percentage of weight gain:

-The Percentage weight gain among different treatments is shown in Table 4.
+The Percentage of weight gain among different treatments is shown in Table 4.
 Statistically significant difference was observed between percentage weight gain in control group with other experimental groups.
 Highest % weight gain was observed in T1 (33.89±0.33) and lowest was recorded in T0 (28.73±0.18).
 However, there was no significant difference observed among the experimental groups.

 Specific growth rate: